adamcjackson1982/magento2-mix/README.md

 # magento2-mix
 Webpack Mix for Magento 2

-1. Simply put this file along with the package.json in the root of you Magento
+Simply put this file along with the package.json in the root of you Magento
-2. make the neccessary changes to

 ## Project setup
 ```